ccifuentesr/cif21-multiplicity/README.md

 **Notes:**
 - Uncertainties in *Gaia* EDR3 photometry are computed from the associated bolometric flux and its error.
 - In the description, 'B' (not *B*) should be read 'the closest component in multiple systems'.
+This apparent misnomer turns out to be convenient to designate a complete system in a single row of the table, with independence of the number of components.

 ---